Stewardship of resources is embedded in our business strategy:

 - As part of the railroad's strategic plan, NS adopted an aggressive goal to improve locomotive fuel-efficiency by nearly 9 percent by 2020.
 The effort aims to reduce both fuel costs and locomotive fleet emissions, the company's largest source of greenhouse gas emissions.

 - Since introducing a prototype battery-operated switcher locomotive in 2009, NS has continued studying the use of battery power to reduce carbon emissions.
-NS has explored developing a "micro-hybrid" solution to reduce locomotive engine idling.
+We have explored developing a "micro-hybrid" solution to reduce locomotive engine idling.
 The idea is to equip locomotives with a small auxiliary battery pack to operate critical engine systems while the engine is shut off.
 Today's sophisticated locomotive engine systems can quickly drain power from the main battery if the locomotive is shut off for too long.

 developmentof the rail industry third-party certification protocol.
 This voluntary partnership program reflects the company's commitment to workacross business sectors to continually improve performance in environmental, health, safety, and security programs involving transport of chemicals.